• Skip to primary navigation

 How to Travel Alone For The First Time

 Right, so you’re thinking of traveling by yourself for the first time.
-Below I will share some insights, tips and tricks on how I did it for myself.
+Below I will share some insights, tips and tricks on how I began to do it for myself.

 I started a new chapter in my life when I went backpacking through Mexico where I faced a new set of challenges to add to the long list I was already born with.
 Solo travel has become an integral part of my personal growth.